-If you are taking a Bachelor of Social Work you should include MAORI150 or MAORI222.
+If you are taking a Bachelor of Social Sciences you will need to include EDUCA200.

-If you are taking a Bachelor of Computing and Mathematical Sciences with Honours, Bachelor of Science, or Bachelor of Science (Technology) you should include CSMAX270.
+If you are taking a Bachelor of Computing and Mathematical Sciences with Honours you should include CSMAX270.

-If you are taking a Bachelor of Engineering with Honours, you should include ENGEV342.
+If you are taking a Bachelor of Engineering with Honours you should include ENGEN370.

 If you are taking a Bachelor of Health, Sport and Human Performance you should include MAORI204.

 If you are taking a Bachelor of Science or a Bachelor of Science (Technology) you should include CSMAX270 (if studying through the School of Computing and Mathematical Sciences) OR SCIEN305 (if studying through the School of Science).

 If you are taking a Bachelor of Business or a Bachelor of Management Studies with Honours you should include MNMGT202.